rkillickdev/tedd-space-wellbeing-garden/README.md

 ![Tedd-Space hero image represented on different devices](docs/snapshots/tedd-space-index-am-i-responsive.png)

 * The user is then provided with a concise welcome section where they can understand exactly what Tedd-Space is and what it aims to achieve.
-This is accompanied by an image which hopes to envoke a positive emotional response ( "this is somewhere I would like to spend time" ) and draws them to learning more about the wellbeing garden.
+This is accompanied by an image which hopes to evoke a positive emotional response ( "this is somewhere I would like to spend time" ) and draws them to learning more about the wellbeing garden.

 * The core goals of Tedd-Space are laid out next, to demonstrate to the user 3 different ways the garden could benefit them.
 Icons are used above each goal as hints, so the user understands the core aims of Tedd-Space before they have even read the text.
 Under each goal, an explore button makes it intuitive for the user to learn more about each topic without even having to use the top navigation menu.
 This is an example of using progressive disclosure, to engage the user and gradually present them with more content as they navigate the website.
 For consistency of user experience, the explore buttons feature the same transform effect on hovering as experienced in the header and footer.